Prakalpit/Motion_Detection/README.md

 ```python
 video = cv.VideoCapture('Project_one_video.mp4')
 ```
-Note you could use your camera too
+Note you could use your camera too by below given code

 ```python
 video = cv2.VideoCapture(0)